mcmaddox/mcmaddox.github.io/_posts/2019-7-27-New-Rules-New-Tools.md

 _Less Work_ means artists can:
 * Find shows without the hassle of going door to door
 * Use demos posted to leading social media platforms to market themselves to potential sponsors
-* Negotiate with sponsors and keep track of all performances in the studio or on the go through their mobile phone
+* Negotiate with sponsors and easily keep track of upcoming or completed performances

 _More Play_ means artists can:
 * Spend more time perfecting their craft through live performances
-* Create relationships with local venues, studio engineers, music producers, show promoters, and event planners
+* Develop relationships with local venues, studio engineers, music producers, show promoters, and event planners
 * Connect with audiences and create new fans

 [//]: # (![DJ image][{{ site.baseurl }}/images/]{: style="width:100%; height=auto"})